mimoduo/mimogear/docs/gulp/README.md

 ##Usage

-Once you're all [setup](https://github.com/mimoduo/Mimogear/tree/master/docs), there is one gulp command to get you started.
-This command will compiled all files into the dist folder, open a new browser window with your site, and begin watching the files within the src folder.
+Once you're all [setup](https://github.com/mimoduo/Mimogear/tree/master/docs), there is the "gulp" command to get you started.
+This command will compile all files into the dist folder, open a new browser window with your site, and begin watching the files within the src folder.
+In other words, the ultimate static site generator command.

 ```sh
 gulp
 ```

-Although, if you want to build only a particular set of files or watch without building, there are several commands you can run.
+Sometimes you may want to build only a particular set of files or watch without building.
+In that case, there are several commands you can run.

 ```sh
 gulp pug